mike-north/ts-cli-grpc-plugin/ts-cli-plugin/docs/ts-cli-plugin.serveoptions.register.md

 ## ServeOptions.register property

-Optional callback to register your service(s) on the server.
+Optional callback to register your gRPC service definition(s) on the server.

 **Signature:**